Qiskit/qiskit-addon-aqc-tensor/docs/explanation/index.rst

 Gradient
 ~~~~~~~~

-The package provides a few different methods for calculating the gradient.
+This package provides a few different methods for calculating the gradient.

 The Aer backend always uses the explicit gradient code in the :mod:`~qiskit_addon_aqc_tensor.simulation.explicit_gradient` module.